paupenin/andorran-space-program-challenge/README.md

 From now on, items with zero or negative `quantity` doesn't exists.

 1. They should not be returned in `GET /inventory` or `GET /inventory/:id`.
 2. Prevent adding new ones if zero or negative.
 When updating delete if zero or negative.
-Se still must allow to import negative quantities to remove items.
+We must still allow the import of negative quantities to remove items.
 3. When removing variants delete the variant for zero or negative quantities.

 **Radiation Shielding**